MYDimo/events-ph/README.md

 - [ ] Add protected page with [dummy gallery](https://neptunian.github.io/react-photo-gallery/) + additional stuff to do

 TO DO: 5-Apr-2024
+-> nothing done

+TO DO: 20-May-20
+- [ ] work on homepage scroll transition

+Other things
 - [ ] Add noisy background
 - [ ] Fetch images from Cloudify & make a gallery component

-Other things
 - [ ] Think about logo -> CM how to rotate etc.
 - [ ] Add noisy background
 - [ ] Think about typography of navigation and overall